yu-ming-chen/tp/docs/UserGuide.md

 ![Example of edit budget command](images/CommandScreenShots/5_2_3_1_editBudget.png)

 Figure 5.2.3.1.
-Example of edit budget command
+Example of using the edit budget command.

 #### 5.2.4.
 Finding budgets: `find`
 (Contributed by Chin Hui)